Taking ten with our Director, Katrina

 Why is the work of MWC rooted in values and value-based messaging?

 Because MWC has been shaped by what I personally, as an individual, wanted out of a job.
 I wanted a job that fascinated me, and that I felt good about.
 ‘Can I sleep at night if I work for this client?’ – that’s the benchmark.
-I always knew I was going to be structuring the company so that it’s not for profit and is investing back into itself, rather than be purely commercially-driven.
+I always knew I was going to be structuring the company so that it’s based around its values, first and foremost, and is investing back into itself, rather than be purely commercially-driven.
 As the company has grown, I’ve tried to inform the way we work by putting myself in the shoes of other people.
 How else can you shape something purposeful, kind, that gets the most of the people involved, unless you put yourself in the shoes of your team?
 I’ve always tried to run the business based on human instinct, be pragmatic and flexible.
 And that has resulted in something that’s naturally very values-led.

 That demonstrates that MWC is so rooted in who you are, and who we all are as employees.
 And that’s what makes everyone so hard-working and good at their jobs – they believe in what they’re doing.